 A green bowel movement does not directly point to any disease if the shape and texture of your stool are normal.
 In this case it is very likely due to a certain food you ate or a supplement you took.

 The color of your stool should return to normal after the course of supplement or after withdrawal from the suspected food.
 If it persists then talk to your physician to rule out the chance of any disease.

 On the other hand, green bowel movement associated with mucus, loose stool or diarrhea is often an indication of an underlying medical condition.
 In this case you should contact to your physician and get evaluated immediately.

 In general, a green bowel movement is considered normal if it is not persistent.
-However, it is a course for concern if it is painful, strained, uncontrolled or excessive.
+However, it is a cause for concern if it is painful, strained, uncontrolled, or excessive.
 Take appropriate actions when your overall toilet experience deviates from normal.
-Keep tabs on your poop, stay safe, seek medical attention and be healthy.
+Keep tabs on your poop, stay safe, seek medical attention, and be healthy.